-- Synergistic Activities: List no more than 5 professional and scholarly activities related to the effort proposed.
+- Synergistic Activities: List no more than five professional and scholarly activities related to the effort proposed.

-- Collaborators: List in alphabetical order all persons, including their current organizational affiliation, who are, or who have been, collaborators or co-authors with you on a research project, book or book article, report, abstract, or paper during the 5 years preceding the submission of this proposal.
+- Collaborators: List, in alphabetical order, all persons, including their current organizational affiliation, who are, or who have been, collaborators or co-authors with you on a research project, book or book article, report, abstract, or paper during the five years preceding the submission of this proposal.
 For publications or collaborations with more than 10 authors or participants, only list those individuals in the core group with whom the PI interacted on a regular basis while the research was being done.

 - Personally Identifiable Information (PII): Do not include sensitive and protected PII including social security numbers, birthdates, citizenship, marital status, or home addresses.
 Do not include information that a merit reviewer should not make use of.